GullyBurns/gullyburns.github.io/_posts/2020-05-03-Trolls_vs_Wizards.md

 ---
 title: Trolls vs. Wizards
-description: Presenting data science as a battle between trolls and wizards \[first written: May 2017, updated: May 2020\]
+description: Presenting data science as a battle between trolls and wizards; first written on May 2017, updated on May 2020
 layout: default
 ---
 By *Gully A. Burns*